Evaluating the Best Options for Successful Formulation Development.

 From sensitive Biologics to poorly soluble small molecule APIs, we have experience of developing successful spray dried formulations for a range of dosage forms.

 Our skilled team are able to quickly evaluate the feasibility of spray drying to solve some of the pharmaceutical industries most pressing challenges.
 Upperton’s science led approach means we can do this with small amounts of material with a rapid turnaround of a couple of days.

-Feasibility studies at Upperton incorporate: solvent screening, spray drying SDDs (spray dried dispersions) and characterisation of both SDDs and API (active pharmaceutical ingredient).
+Proof of concept studies at Upperton incorporate: solvent screening, spray drying SDDs (spray dried dispersions) and characterisation of both SDDs and API (active pharmaceutical ingredient).

-Stabilisation of biologics
+Stabilisation of Biologics